-To begin this discussion, we ask that you consider the significance in the title of this report of the phrase "across the Commonwealth."5 The word "across," of course, implies the wide variety of geographies that span the state, from the scrub oak forests bordering the beaches of Cape Cod and the Islands to the majestic hardwoods and conifers that grow on the slopes of Mount Greylock in the state's western uplands.
+To begin this discussion, we ask that you consider the significance in the title of this report of the phrase "across the Commonwealth."
+The word "across," of course, implies the wide variety of geographies that span the state, from the scrub oak forests bordering the beaches of Cape Cod and the Islands to the majestic hardwoods and conifers that grow on the slopes of Mount Greylock in the state's western uplands.
 However, across also implies the crossing of parcel boundaries and economic sectors.
 Our task, as we see it, is to consider policies that stimulate forest conservation by the private and non-profit sectors as well as the public sector.
 Our intent is to encourage regional conservation initiatives that cross town lines as well as the parcel boundaries that separate, for example, a state forest from a private landowner's woodlot and a nature reservation owned and managed by a charitable organization.
-In other words, we hope to focus the reader's attention on all of the conservation as protected wildlands and working woodlands of all of the forests of Massachusetts, not just the forest in the spring of 2009.6
+In other words, we hope to focus the reader's attention on all of the conservation as wildland reserves and working woodlands of all of the forests of Massachusetts, not just the forests owned and managed by the State of Massachusetts.
+This is consistent with the perspective enunciated by several speakers at the Forum on the Forests of Massachusetts held at the Harvard Forest in the spring of 2009.